Beta (finance): Empirical estimation

 A true beta (which defines the true expected relationship between the rate of return on assets and the market) differs from a realized beta that is based on historical rates of returns and represents just one specific history out of the set of possible stock return realizations.
 The true market-beta is essentially the average outcome if infinitely many draws could be observed.
 On average, the best forecast of the realized market-beta is also the best forecast of the true market-beta.

 Estimators of market-beta have to wrestle with two important problems.
 First, the underlying market betas are known to move over time.
 Second, investors are interested in the best forecast of the true prevailing beta most indicative of the most likely future beta realization and not in the historical market-beta.

 Despite these problems, a historical beta estimator remains an obvious benchmark predictor.
 It is obtained as the slope of the fitted line from the linear least-squares estimator.
 The OLS regression can be estimated on 1–5 years worth of daily, weekly or monthly stock returns.
 The choice depends on the trade off between accuracy of beta measurement (longer periodic measurement times and more years give more accurate results) and historic firm beta changes over time (for example, due to changing sales products or clients).

 Improved estimators

 Other beta estimators reflect the tendency of betas (like rates of return) for regression toward the mean, induced not only by measurement error but also by underlying changes in the true beta and/or historical randomness.
 (Intuitively, one would not suggest a company with high return [e.g., a drug discovery] last year also to have as high a return next year.)
-Such estimators include the Blume/Bloomberg beta (used prominently on many financial websites), the Vasicek beta, the Scholes–Williams beta, the Dimson beta, and the Welch beta.
+Such estimators include the Blume/Bloomberg beta (used prominently on many financial websites), the Vasicek beta, the Scholes–Williams beta, and the Dimson beta.